You are here

 Initially, students completing the BBA degree could choose a General Business Administration track or select from the following concentrations: Accounting, Finance, Industrial Relations (later changed to Personnel and Industrial Relations (1979), and then to Human Resource Management (1985)), International Business, Management Science, and Marketing.
 A Management Information System (MIS) concentration was added in 1987.

 The School switched from concentrations to majors in 1993 with the introduction of three majors: Finance, Marketing, and Management (Human Resource Management, Organizational Management, and MIS).
 MIS became an independent major in 1999.
-Eight new majors have been added to the BBA degree since 2000:
+Nine new majors have been added to the BBA degree since 2000:

 - 2007 - Health Care Management

 - 2008 - Financial Markets (a sub-plan under Finance before 2008)

 - 2011 - Marketing Analytics (renamed Consumer Insights and Analytics in 2020)

 - 2014 - Entrepreneurship